eoap/mastering-app-package/docs/python-env/norm-diff.md

 Run the `normalized-difference` step in a Python virtual environment.

+### Lab

+This step has a dedicated lab available at /workspace/mastering-app-package/practice-labs/Application steps/normalized-difference.ipynb

 ### Step 1 - Configure the workspace

 The results produced will be available in the local folder `/workspace/runs`